dockersamples/wiremock-node-docker/README.md

-### Frontend:
-- **React**: A powerful JavaScript library for building user interfaces, particularly single-page applications (SPAs).
-- **Vite**: A modern build tool that provides a fast development environment, leveraging native ES modules for better performance during development.

-### Backend:
-- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine, used for building scalable server-side applications.
+- Node.js: A JavaScript runtime environment for building server-side applications.
-- **Express**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+- Express: A popular web application framework for Node.js.

-### Testing:
+- Axios: A promise-based HTTP client for making requests to external APIs.
+- Dotenv: A zero-dependency module that loads environment variables from a `.env` file.
-- **WireMock**: A tool for mocking HTTP services, allowing you to simulate API responses and test your application without relying on real external APIs.
+- WireMock: A tool for stubbing and mocking HTTP requests during testing.

-## Project Structure

-- **/backend**: Contains your Node.js backend code, including routes, controllers, and any other server-side logic.
-This is where your API endpoints are defined, and where the backend interacts with WireMock to fetch mocked data.
-- **/frontend**: Contains your React frontend code, including components, styling, and any assets.
-This is the user interface where users can input data, such as the city name, to retrieve weather information.
-- **/wiremock**: Contains your WireMock setup, including mappings and response files.
-This directory is used to define the mocked API responses that the backend interacts with during development and testing.

 ## Development